Credit score: Canada

 The system of credit reports and scores in Canada is very similar to that in the United States and India, with two of the same reporting agencies active in the country: Equifax and TransUnion.
-(Experian, which entered the Canadian market with the purchase of Northern Credit Bureaus in 2008, announced the closing of its Canadian operations as of 18 April 2009).
+Experian, which entered the Canadian market with the purchase of Northern Credit Bureaus in 2008, announced the closing of its Canadian operations as of 18 April 2009.

 There are, however, some key differences.
 One is that, unlike in the United States, where a consumer is allowed only one free copy of their credit report a year, in Canada, the consumer may order a free copy of their credit report any number of times in a year, as long as the request is made in writing, and as long as the consumer asks for a printed copy to be delivered by mail.
 Borrowell and CreditKarma offers free credit report and credit check and this request by the consumer is noted in the credit report as a 'soft inquiry', so it has no effect on their credit score.
 According to Equifax's ScorePower Report, Equifax Beacon scores range from 300 to 900.
-Trans Union Emperica scores also range from 300 and 900.
+Trans Union Emperica scores also range from 300 to 900.

-The Government of Canada offers a free publication called Understanding Your Credit Report and Credit Score.
+The Government of Canada offers a free publication called Understanding Your Credit Report.
 This publication provides sample credit report and credit score documents, with explanations of the notations and codes that are used.
 It also contains general information on how to build or improve credit history, and how to check for signs that identity theft has occurred.
 The publication is available online at the Financial Consumer Agency of Canada.
 Paper copies can also be ordered at no charge for residents of Canada.

 China

-Private companies have developed credit score systems, these systems include Sesame Credit, which is provided by Alibaba affiliate Ant Financial, and Tencent Credit.
+Private companies have developed credit score systems such as Sesame Credit (which is provided by Alibaba affiliate Ant Financial) and Tencent Credit.